Skip to main content

 Dr. Joaquin Arambula was elected in 2016 to represent the 31st Assembly District in Fresno County in the Central Valley.
 He is the first Latino physician elected to the California State Assembly.

-He proudly represents a district that includes most of the City of Fresno, the rural cities of Fowler, Sanger, Selma, Orange Cove, and Parlier, and unincorporated communities in the southern and eastern portions of Fresno County.
+He proudly represents a district that includes a majority of the City of Fresno, the rural cities of Fowler, Sanger, Selma, Orange Cove, and Parlier and unincorporated communities in southern and eastern portions of Fresno County.

 Arambula’s experience as an emergency room doctor in Selma forged his determination to improve health care for all people, especially the most vulnerable.
 He saw the emotional toll and financial hardships of people struggling with illnesses that could have been prevented with access to quality health care.